billwanath-pal-learningmate/thecreativedev-katas/DataWarehouseForReport.md

 #### Amazon Aurora to AWS DMS (Database Migration Service):
 - Amazon Aurora databases are a source of structured data.
-- AWS DMS is used to replicate data from Aurora to your Data Lake or Data Warehouse.
+- AWS DMS is used to replicate data from Aurora to Data Lake or Data Warehouse.

 #### Client to Kinesis Firehose:
 - Clients generate data that is sent to Kinesis Firehose in real-time.
-- Kinesis Firehose collects and delivers this data to your data storage (S3 or Data Lake).
+- Kinesis Firehose collects and delivers this data to data storage (S3 or Data Lake).

 #### Google Analytics to Amazon AppFlow:
 - Google Analytics data is extracted and transferred to Amazon AppFlow.